tropicsquare/libtropic-linux/TS1302_devkit/README.md

-# generic-linux-usb-dongle port
+# TS1302 devkit's project
-This port is compatible only with Linux-based systems and our [USB devkit](https://github.com/tropicsquare/tropic01-stm32u5-usb-devkit-hw).
+This project is compatible with Linux-based systems and our [USB devkit](https://github.com/tropicsquare/tropic01-stm32u5-usb-devkit-hw) - follow the link to get more details about this devkit itself, including schematics, design files and manufacturing data.

 ## Requirements
 You need permissions to access the USB UART interfaces.
 Depending on your distribution, you need to be